 We’ll start at the beginning and one of the most important things when making a bet is deciding where you place the wager.
 There are so many bookies to choose from nowadays and whilst it can be tempting to stick with what you know, it makes sense to join multiple bookies.

-- Better odds
+- Access to better odds

 - More free bets and welcome offers

-- Better choice of ongoing promotions
+- Better choice of ongoing promotions & markets

 - Less risk